badboy-huaqiao/simple-local-gateway-console/README.md

 ## how to start:

-copy the docker-files folder to your host.
+*   copy the docker-files folder to your host.
-Modify the proxy path IP in the application.properties file,IP that points to the EdgeX Foundry host.
+*   Modify the proxy path IP in the application.properties file,IP that points to the EdgeX Foundry host.
+*   the administrator account is admin/admin,you can custom account in application.properties file before you start the app.

 Under the docker-files folder,execute the following command:

 	java -jar -Dspring.config.location=./application.properties simple-local-gateway-console.jar &

-then enter the http://your_host:4000 in the browser,the administrator account is admin/admin,you can custom account in application.properties file before you start the app.
+then enter the http://your_host:4000 in the browser

 or you can  pull the whole project to your Eclipse IDE(Recommend STS IDE).